iconindicators/appindicators/README.md

 ## Installing a Wheel Directly
-Rather than install via `PyPI` or `TestPyPI`, you may install a wheel from the local file system:
+Rather than install via `PyPI` or `TestPyPI`, you may install a wheel in the local file system:

 ```
     if [ ! -d $HOME/.local/venv_indicatortest ]; then python3 -m venv $HOME/.local/venv_indicatortest; fi && \